• Skip to content

 • Keep your child’s fingernails short.

-• Encourage your child not to pick the sores.
+• Encourage your child not to pick at or scratch sores.
+Cover the sores with a watertight dressing to help with this.

 • Be extra careful with hand-washing.
 It’s very important to wash your hands after touching any sores.